On the function approximation error for risk-sensitive reinforcement learning: Introduction

 This takes us into the domain of reinforcement learning.
 In \cite{borkarq} and \cite{borkar_actor}, Q-learning and actor-critic methods have been proposed respectively for such a cost-criterion.
 These are `raw’ schemes in the sense that there is no further approximation involved for the value function or policy.
 Since complex control problems lead to dynamic programming equations in very large dimensions (`curse of dimensionality'), one often looks for an approximation based scheme.
 One such learning algorithm with function approximation is proposed in \cite{basu}.

 In such approximation architectures an important problem is to obtain a good error bound for the approximation.
-This has been pointed out by Borkar in the future work sections of \cite{borkar_mont,basu,borkar_conf}.
-While \cite{basu} provides such a bound when the problem is policy evaluation, it is also mentioned there that the bound obtained is not good when the state space is large.
-In this technical note we investigate the problems with the existing bound and then improve upon the same.
-The main idea is to use classical Bapat's inequality \cite{bapat} and to use Perron-Frobenius eigenvectors (they exist if we assume an irreducible Markov chain) to get the new bounds.
-The novelty of our approach is that we use the irreduciblity of Markov chain to get the new bounds whereas the earlier work by Basu et al. used spectral variation bound which is true for any matrix.
+The \textit{utility of such an error bound} is that the more one can improve the bound the more the approximated cost will be an accurate estimate of the actual cost.
+This has been pointed out by Basu et al. in the future work section of \cite{basu}, as well as by Borkar in the future work section of \cite{borkar_mont, borkar_conf}.
+The mathematical problem is to find a bound between largest eigenvalues of two matrices.
+While \cite{basu} provides such a bound when the problem is policy evaluation, it is also mentioned there that the bound obtained is not good when the state space is large since the \textit{difference term} vanishes for large state space.
+In this technical note we investigate problems with the existing bound and then provide improved bounds.
+The main idea is to use Perron-Frobenius eigenvectors (they exist if we assume an irreducible Markov chain) to get the \textit{new bounds}, also to use the classical Bapat's inequality \cite{bapat}.
+One important novelty of the \textit{new} bound we provide compared to the existing Bapat and Lindqvist inequality \cite{henry} is that it is derived from an \textit{equality} which shows that the difference between the largest eigenvalues of two matrices $A$ and $B$ is the ratio of the inner products $\langle (A-B)x_A, x_{B^T}\rangle$ and $\langle x_A, x_{B^T}\rangle$.
+Here $x_A$ is the Perron-Frobenius eigenvector of $A$.
+More specifically,

+Here $\lambda$ and $\mu$ are the largest eigenvalues of $A$ and $B$ matrices respectively.
+The novelty of our approach is that we make use of the irreducibility of Markov chain to get the new bounds whereas the earlier work by \cite{basu} used spectral variation bound which is true for any matrix.
+Hence, all our bounds have \textit{difference terms} for large state space.
 We show that good approximations are captured using our bounds whereas the earlier bound would infer them as bad approximation.

 The paper is organized as follows: Section \ref{sec2} describes the preliminaries and background to the problem considered.
-Section \ref{sec3} discusses the shortcomings of the bound proposed by Basu et al. Section \ref{sec4} shows the theoretical conditions under which there is no error.
-This section also describes verifiable conditions when the transition kernel is doubly stochastic.
-Section \ref{sec5} describes the new error bounds as well as how they compare with each other and with the state of the art bound.
-Section \ref{sec6} presents conclusions and some future research directions.
+Section \ref{sec3} discusses the shortcomings of the bound proposed by \cite{basu}.
+Section \ref{sec4} describes the error bounds (\textit{new} error bound using Perron-Frobenius eigenvector and the error bounds using the existing Bapat and Lindqvist inequality) as well as how they compare with each other and with the state of the art bound.
+In Section \ref{sec5} we provide an application of our results in the setting of the example of investor portfolio of \cite{basu}.
+Section \ref{sec6} shows the theoretical conditions under which there is no error.
+This section also describes a temporal difference learning algorithm with its convergence analysis under the risk-sensitive setting.
+Section \ref{sec7} presents conclusions and some future research directions.